Safety Manager Job Description, Duties, and Responsibilities

 What Does a Safety Manager Do?

-A safety manager is an individual who is responsible for preventing accidents and making sure safety measures are adhered to in business and/or workplaces.
+A safety manager is responsible for preventing accidents and making sure safety measures are adhered to in business and/or workplaces.

 Safety Managers are usually professionals whose job description commonly entails making sure work places meet safety and health benchmark requirements.
 They also administer corrective measures when and where it is needed.